2100mai/Machine_Learning_My_Public_Repo/README.md

     4.1.
 Prediction of the species of the test sample using these algorithms
 5. Spliting the data to train, test and validation segments
 6. Optimizing the hyperparameters
-7. Fitting and predicting Speed and Score Comparison for all algorithms
+7. Speed and Score comparison for most accurare of each algorithm
 8. Correlation map function definition
 9. Metrics
     1. Precision score